 “If spironolactone is shown to work for acne in this large study, it will inform national and international guidelines.
 Results may encourage doctors to prescribe spironolactone instead of antibiotics to treat acne in women.”

-The £1.7 million study was funded by the National Institute for Health Research (NIHR).
 Dr. Miriam Santer (University of Southampton) and Dr. Alison Layton (Harrogate and District NHS Foundation Trust) are leading the work, along with researchers at the Universities of Bristol (principal investigators: Dr. Matthew Ridd and Dr. Debbie Shipley), Cardiff, East Anglia, and Nottingham.
 Southampton Clinical Trials Unit is running the trial.